Maine Sport Fishing

 We fish for cod, haddock, pollock, cusk, and other bottom dwelling species beginning around Memorial Day weekend, through Labor Day.
 These fish make excellent table fare and the pollock can get up into the 25 to 30 pound range.
 We ground fish in 150 to 300 feet of water predominately on one of two offshore ledges: "Tantas Ledge", approximately 8 nautical miles southeast of the mouth of the Saco River, and "Jeffrey's Ledge", approximately 25 nautical miles south / southeast from the mouth of the Saco river.
 Which ledge we travel to on any given day is dependant on the weather, as well as the local fishing reports.

-This year (2019) we still do not know what our NMFS quota will be for cod and haddock, and they typically provide this information around May 1st.
+This year (2021) we have a Party/Charter For-Hire Open Season for Cod from September 8th to October 7th, 2021.
+Bag Limit is one cod per person per day with a Minimum Size of 21 inches.
+Haddock Season begins May 1, 2021 and runs through December.
+The bag limit on haddock is 15 fish per day/person with a Minimum Size of 17 inches.
 There are no bag or size limits on cusk, no bag limits on redfish (but a minimum size 9 inches) and no bag limits on pollock (but a minimum size of 19 inches).
-Wolffish must still be released immediately if caught.
+Wolf fish must still be released immediately if caught.
 However, we strongly urge anglers to keep only those fish they intend to eat and no more.

 It is not unusual to see whales (predominately finbacks, humpbacks, minke and pilot whales) harbor and hooded seals, harbor porpoises, or white-sided dolphins on our runs out to the ledges and back.
 So remember to bring your camera or camcorder!